OmegaAOL/Firefox-3-Theme-NEW/README.md

 I ***highly*** recommend you to read the Q&A section further down.
 You might find a theme or even a browser that suits your needs better.

+Works best on:

+Windows 7, Windows 8: 115esr (last supported version, tested OK)

+Windows 10, Windows 11: 128esr (tested OK)

-Works best on Windows 10 and 11.
-Windows 7/8 might not support a new enough version of Firefox to run this theme properly, in which case I recommend the older theme linked above.
-Windows XP/Vista users can use Classic Theme Restorer with FX52 or this theme with FX128 + OneCore API.
+Windows XP/Vista users can use Classic Theme Restorer with FX52 or this theme with FX115/FX128 + OneCore API.

 # Requirements